twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 ```

 And that's it!
 We've found a way to render RSC routes in parallel on the server, and then stitch them back together recursively on the client.
 Since all routes run at the same time, this tree won't waterfall.

+Here's the same blog post editor with three components that each take a second to load.
+Since they all run in parallel the total time to render is just one second.

 {% demo4 /%}